Veterinary Investigators Program (VIP)

 - Attendance and presentation at the 2020 Boehringer Ingelheim-NIH Veterinary Scholar Program Symposium, which will be hosted by San Diego UCSD & AVMA (dates TBD)

 - A more detailed description of the program components can be downloaded

 Deadline to submit application Monday, November 25th, midnight EST.

 In-person 15 minute interviews will be held on December 6th for current Cornell DVM students.

 Application Review Process

 The VIP Advisory Committee reviews the student applications with respect to academic performance, references, level of commitment, interest, and drive.
 Applicants with no prior research experience are encouraged to apply.
 In addition, based on the faculty research proposals submitted, the Advisory Committee will make two faculty mentor suggestions for each successful student applicant.
 Mentors will be contacted with student application materials for confirmation of willingness to accept student as a trainee.
-Students whose applications are funded are notified by late-March of their award.
+Students whose applications are funded will be notified as soon as possible.

 Need More Information?

 Questions regarding the Cornell Veterinary Investigator Program should be directed to Katherine Decker (email@example.com) 607.253.3276